qbrilliance/qristal-core/docs/md/vqe.md

     ⚙ The **length** of `theta` (the number of elements) must match the **required number of parameters** in the ansatz.

-    For the default ansatz in QB SDK, it is required that:
+    For the default ansatz in Qristal, it is required that:
      `len(theta) == 3*qn*ansatz_depth`